anycable/docs.anycable.io/docs/how_to_anycable_server.md

 ### Step 3.
 Pinger

-Action Cable clients assume that a server sends a special message – ping – every 3 seconds (configurable).
+Action Cable clients assume that a server sends a special message–ping–every 3 seconds (configurable).
 Thus we should implement a _pinger_.

 Pinger is a simple entity that holds a list of active sockets and broadcast a message to them every X seconds.